securepadawan/Coding-Projects/Converstation with a Computer/README.md

 # Week 2: Assignment - Conversation with a Computer

 Write a program that has a conversation with the user.
 The program must ask for both strings and numbers as input.
 The program must ask for at least 4 different inputs from the user.
 The program must reuse at least 3 inputs in what it displays on the screen.
 The program must perform some form of arithmetic operation on the numbers the user inputs.
-Please turn in your .py file as well as a screenshot of your program's output.

 Please include comments in your code to explain how it works